 Over the past two months that we’ve spent in Chile and Argentina, we’ve considered it our duty to seek out the best dulce de leche flavored things.
 While we’ve seen a few dulce de leche flavored desserts in Chile, Argentina has definitely felt like the epicenter of all things dulce de leche.

 During our travels through Chile and Argentina, our top priority was finding the best dulce de leche ice cream, but along the way we also discovered some other delicious treats like dulce de leche crepes, cakes, and pastries.

 We’ve heard Chileans claim they love ice cream more than Argentinians, but after many lackluster ice creams in Chile we have to say Argentina has the upper hand.
 Here were our top three favorite places for dulce de leche ice cream in Argentina.

 Jauja: With locations from Buenos Aires all the way down to Patagonia, you’re bound to run in to this ice cream shop.
 The texture was not as creamy as we would have liked, and there wasn’t much consistency in the flavor across the different shops.

 El Cadore in Buenos Aires: The deliciously creamy texture and just the right amount of caramelization made this one of our favorite ice creams, hands down.
 That is, until we tried Mamusia…

 Mamusia in San Martin de los Andes: Although most ice cream shops have several different dulce de leche flavors (with nuts, with brownies, etc.), we generally just stuck to the original dulce de leche flavor.
 But then we saw ‘dulce de leche bombon’ in Mamusia and were intrigued.
 It’s dulce de leche ice cream with a swirl of dulce de leche mixed in.

 Other Dulce de Leche Sweets

 Cake at Caramelo on Easter Island: This cake was massive and intensely rich and should only be consumed in multiple sittings or by a minimum of 3 people.
 Seriously.
 It’s a layer cake: crepe-like pancake, orange cream filling, pancake, dulce de leche filling, pancake, chocolate ganache…and this keeps repeating until the cake is bigger than your head.

 Churros in Punta Arenas, Chile: How do you improve upon a hot, crispy churro?
 Fill it with dulce de leche, of course!
 We tried several throughout Chile and Argentina, but the ones we had from a street vendor in Punta Arenas in the square by the main post office were the best.

 Dulce de leche Pastry in Ushuaia, Argentina: I think this pastry is what made me fall in love with dulce de leche.
 It was like a lemon bar, but with dulce de leche filling instead of lemon.
 The filling was sandwiched between two rich, buttery, flaky pastries and the top was sprinkled with powdered sugar.

 No Love for Alfajores

 You may notice one glaring omission from our list: alfajores.
 These cookie sandwiches filled with dulce de leche are everywhere in Argentina.
 We tried plenty, but I can’t say I really loved any of them (usually the cookies were dry and tasteless).

 One more tip: if you want people to understand your ice cream order, make sure you practice your Spanish pronunciation of “dulce de leche”.
 In Jauja it took lots of repeating and finger pointing for the cashier to understand what I was saying!

 After spending two months eating all these delicious treats, and spreading dulce de leche on our bread every morning, you think we’d be sick of it.
 Quite the opposite- we just bought a giant jar of it to take with us since we don’t know how prevalent it’s going to be in other countries.
-Bring it on!